If you haven't read the background on how podcasts work on Google, we recommend that you do so.

 - If the feed is not similar to another feed for any verified show on Podcasts Manager, your new feed will be considered a separate podcast, will create a new Podcasts manager show, will be served separately to listeners from the other feed.
 The different shows might have the same name and branding on Podcasts Manager, but Google won't consider them to be related.

-If you need to change the URL of your show's feed—for example, if you change RSS hosting services—see Move a feed to a new URL.
+If you need to change the URL of your show's feed—for example, if you change RSS hosting services—see Move a podcast feed.

 Also note that if you move the URLs of the episode audio files, Podcasts Manager will show them as new episodes in the episodes list.
 This is because episodes in Podcasts Manager are uniquely identified by file URL, not by <guid> tag.
 There currently isn't a way to change the URL of an existing episode without seeing it as a new episode in Podcasts Manager.

-- To remove a show from another Podcasts Manager user's account
+To remove a show from another Podcasts Manager user's list

 See Remove a podcast.